-Sexual misconduct reporting options, such as OIED Report It, are easily accessible and a comprehensive list of ways to report is available on the Office of Institutional Equity & Diversity website: www.utrgv.edu/equity/.
+Sexual misconduct reporting options, such as the online reporting form, OIED Report It, are easily accessible and a comprehensive list of ways to report is available on the Office of Institutional Equity & Diversity website: www.utrgv.edu/equity/.
+Students and employees are directed to this website in writing through email.